gwllx/jackson-invert/README.md

 # Jackson Invert

-A Jackson module to invert a JSON object of arrays into a Java array/collection of objects.
+A Jackson module to invert JSON object-of-arrays into Java array-of-objects.

 ## Example